 Microsoft Teams is a tool for online virtual conferencing.
 It can be leveraged for small instructor led training (less than 300 learners) with a Microsoft 365 Business Basic or higher plan and even more by setting up a Microsoft Teams Live webinar.

 Teams allows a presenter to converse with participants over video, live audio, and chat, as well as sharing their screen or specific documents.

-With Administrate's integration, a training administrator can add a Teams meeting to a scheduled event automatically and make the joining link available to the primary Instructor and all registered Learners.
+With Administrate's integration, a training administrator can add a Teams meeting to a scheduled event automatically and make the joining link available to all instructors and registered Learners.